Aliases for ACD Gene

 GeneCards Summary for ACD Gene

 ACD (Adrenocortical Dysplasia Homolog (Mouse)) is a Protein Coding gene.
-Diseases associated with ACD include hereditary isolated aplastic anemia and dyskeratosis congenita.
-Among its related pathways are Cell Cycle, Mitotic and Lysosome.
-GO annotations related to this gene include telomeric DNA binding and DNA polymerase binding.
+Diseases associated with ACD include hereditary isolated aplastic anemia and dyskeratosis congenita, autosomal dominant 6.
+Among its related pathways are Cell Cycle, Mitotic and Transport to the Golgi and subsequent modification.
+GO annotations related to this gene include DNA polymerase binding.

 UniProtKB/Swiss-Prot for ACD Gene